Russell Kirkpatrick

-Russell Kirkpatrick (born 1961) is a New Zealand novelist, geography lecturer, mapmaker and photographer.
-He has contributed to a number of notable atlases, and since 2004 has completed two fantasy trilogies.
+Russell Kirkpatrick (1961 - 26 June 2026) was a New Zealand novelist, geography lecturer, cartographer and photographer.
+He contributed to a number of notable atlases, and completed two fantasy trilogies.
 He is a three-time winner of the award for best novel (adult category) at New Zealand's Sir Julius Vogel Awards.
-His books were first published in Australia and in the mid-2010s he moved to Canberra, where (as of 2022) he now lectures at the University of Canberra.
+His books were first published in Australia and in the mid-2010s he moved to Canberra, where from 2022-2026 he lectured at the University of Canberra.

 Life and career

 Kirkpatrick was born in Christchurch in 1961, and lived there until 1999, when he and his family moved to Hamilton.

 He became interested in maps and mapmaking at primary school, and in the 1990s was noted as having New Zealand's largest collection of Lego.
 He holds a PhD in geography from the University of Canterbury, obtained in 1991, and lectured at the University of Waikato in Hamilton from 2000 until 2014.
-As of 2020 he was based in Canberra, Australia, and working as a sessional lecturer at the University of Canberra.

 Of his passion for maps, Kirkpatrick has said:

 I'm probably a little more obsessive than most.
 I have this pet theory that there's a common link between my love of maps and the fact that I'm an obsessive Lego collector, a computer programmer, and a science-fiction fantasy lover.

-He has worked on a number of atlases, including as deputy editor of the New Zealand Historical Atlas (1998), which won the readers' choice award at the 1998 Montana Book Awards, and as author of the Contemporary Atlas of New Zealand (1999), which had sold more than 20,000 copies as of 2009.
+He worked on a number of atlases, including as deputy editor of the New Zealand Historical Atlas (1998), which won the readers' choice award at the 1998 Montana Book Awards, and as author of the Contemporary Atlas of New Zealand (1999), which had sold more than 20,000 copies as of 2009.
 His 2000 work Degrees of Deprivation in New Zealand: An Atlas of Socioeconomic Difference was described by Annette King, then the New Zealand Minister of Health, as an "exciting tool" that could be used by the government to ensure health spending was better-targeted.
 He wrote and provided photographs for a book about New Zealand waterfalls, Walk to Waterfalls (2011).
 He has said his favourite waterfall in New Zealand is Marokopa Falls.